21 Ways to Use Slack Bots to Simplify Everyday Tasks

 Add Trello to get real-time notifications of activity

 You can get Slack notifications in the form of an email digest, or in app, but with Trello for Slack you can also push them to Slack so you don’t have to manually check up on your team’s activity.
-In the screenshot above, you can see that I’ve linked the Trello app for Slack to Slackbot so I can get notified on blog post activity as well as add new post ideas to the Trello board just by typing a command.
+With the Trello app for Slack, I can get notified on blog post activity and add new post ideas to the Trello board just by typing a command.

 To make a new card for a post idea, I can just type: